bokkypoobah/SimpleTokenCrowdsaleContractAudit/audit/README.md

   `require(allowed[_from][msg.sender] >= _value);` to the beginning of `ERC20Token.transferFrom(...)`. `require(...)` does not consume all
   the gas like the `assert(...)` in the SafeMath library

+* **LOW IMPORTANCE** `Trustee.processAllocation(...)` has the permissioning that `onlyOps` can execute this function, yet there is a check for `require(isOwner(msg.sender) || isAdmin(msg.sender));` in this function.
+This check will only be applicable if `opsAddress` is the same of either the `owner` or `adminAddress`.
+This check is only relevant when the token contract has not been finalised

 <br />

 <hr />

 ## Potential Vulnerabilities

-**TODO**: Confirm that no potential vulnerabilities have been identified in the crowdsale and token contract.
+No potential vulnerabilities have been identified in the crowdsale and token contract.

 <br />